 We have two biostatisticians within the Respiratory Institute who play a crucial role in ongoing research studies conducted by our fellows and faculty.
 Biostaticians can help fellows formulate sound research methodology for a project, assist with data analysis and contribute to manuscript preparation.
 Fellows are also encouraged to contact the biostatisticians to discuss and critique articles presented for Critical Care journal clubs.

 Department of Quantitative Health Sciences Courses

-The Department of Quantitative Health Sciences of the Lerner Research Institute offers a series of courses available to fellows seeking more in-depth learning in the areas of medical biostatistics, clinical epidemiology, clinical trials design and operation.
+In addition to the Quality in Leadership (QuIL) program, the Department of Quantitative Health Sciences of the Lerner Research Institute offers a series of courses available to fellows seeking more in-depth learning in the areas of medical biostatistics, clinical epidemiology, clinical trials design and operation.
 Further details are provided on the QHS website.

+Case Western Reserve offers a Masters of Science in Clinical Research.
 This two year program is designed to provide physicians with rigorous didactic education in clinical research methods coupled with an in-depth mentored investigative experience.

 Acceptance to this program is competitive and a demonstrated commitment to research and a career in academics is essential.
 Within our fellowship program, full tuition support can be offered to a maximum of one fellow per year who has selected the specialized research pathway as his/her advanced training pathway.